You shall love the Lord your God with all your heart, and with all your soul,

 Within the ‘Gather-Transform-Send’ paradigm, our ‘Transform’ work aims primarily to surface, to name, and to align all the various forces that shape us in our life together here at Saint Mark’s – to assess our overall culture and practice with eyes wide open in order to strengthen those things that shape us rightly, and to weaken those things that don’t.
 This type of self-reflection is holistic, concerned with both the ‘architecture’ and the ‘atmosphere’ within which we’re formed as people of faith – ensuring both that our practices are sound and that our culture is healthy – good seeding, good soil.

 Here at Saint Mark’s, your Council Commissions are organized as Gather, Transform, Send – previously Welcome, Cathedral Life, and Outreach, respectively.
 Just as the ‘Gather’ Commission oversees everything from Invite to Greet to Orient to Incorporate, and just as the ‘Send’ Commission oversees everything from Direct Service to Community Partnerships to Public Policy & Advocacy to Public Witness, so too does the ‘Transform’ Commission oversee a broad swath of our life together: everything from practice and program to culture and climate, shaping a faithful community that shapes faithful lives.
 Each Commission is charged to align not just What we do, but to assure the alignment of our core values with Why and How we do them.
-Please join me in giving thanks for your Transform Team: Lola Brown, Transform Commissioner and Mary Lusk, Canon for Ministry Development.
+Please join me in giving thanks for your Transform Team: Denise Graber, Transform Commissioner and Mary Lusk, Canon for Community Development.
 Here’s to another great year!

 The mission of Saint Mark’s is the mission of God: ‘Tikkun Olam’ – the healing of the world.
 We participate in this mission, individually and collectively, by practicing the art of loving God and loving neighbor.
 This love is concrete and measurable – we know when we’re doing it well and when we’re doing it poorly.
 This love is not only transformative within the Church, it is also generative within the world, making a new future possible that would be impossible without it.